elpulpo0/ClaimFaucet/README.md

 ### Step 3

-Create a addresses.js file with your evm adresses at the root, exactly like this
+Create an addresses.js file with your evm addresses at the root, exactly like this

 ```js
 export const addresses = [